eq19/feed/_drafts/multiplication_zone.md

 ## Orbital structure

-The the main reason of assigning two (2) profiles instead of only one (1) is that we have to accommodate the two (2) major types of primes numbers.
-There are primes number called twin primes.
+The the main reason of assigning two (2) profiles instead of only one (1) is that we have to accommodate the major type of primes numbers called twin primes.

 ```note
 This is a necessary but not sufficient condition for N to be a prime as noted, for example, by N= 6(4)+1= 25, which is clearly composite.
 We note that each turn of the spiral equals an increase of six units.
 This means that we have a mod(6) situation allowing us to write: N mod(6)=6n+1 or N mod(6)=6n-1 (equivalent to 6n+5). _([HexSpiral-Pdf](https://mae.ufl.edu/~uhk/HEX-SPIRAL-N.pdf))_